ULSTICK/Crashing-Out/CONTRIBUTING.md

-# Contributing to Crash Landing Remake
+# Contributing to Crash Zone

 ## Prerequisites